 Access to Policy, Procedures, and Related Materials

-Information regarding this policy and any accompanying procedures, as well as relevant educational and resource materials concerning the topics discussed in this policy, shall be distributed to College District employees and students in compliance with law and in a manner calculated to provide easy access and wide distribution, such as through electronic distribution and inclusion in the employee and student handbooks and other major College District publications.
+Information regarding this policy and any accompanying procedures, as well as relevant educational and resource materials concerning the topics discussed in this policy, shall be distributed annually to College District employees and students in compliance with law and in a manner calculated to provide easy access and wide distribution, such as through electronic distribution and inclusion in the employee and student handbooks and other major College District publications.
 Information regarding the policy, procedures, and related materials shall also be prominently published on the College District's website, taking into account applicable legal requirements.
 Copies of the policy and procedures shall be readily available at the College District's administrative offices and shall be distributed to a student who makes a report.